felixnorden/moppepojkar/documentation/half-way-reflection.md

 ## Daily Stand-ups

 Daily stand-ups have been difficult to do because we have not established a routine for it.
 The problem seems to be the fact that we are not gathered enough and that the groups do not prioritize them enough.
+The members come and go in their different teams, and when they are finally gathered, tasks are instead prioritized.
+This is probably because of the fact that we do not have any full workdays to dedicate to the project.
+Partly due to us having lectures and partly because of some team members are working part-time.
+We have noticed that having these stand-ups more frequently would make the communication in and between teams easier.
+Therefore, this has been set as one of our three improvements of change for this week's sprint.

+Another aspect for the lack of stand-ups is that some teams have mainly worked in pairs doing pair programming in the same location.
+This has led to all members having a better understanding of the overall state of the sprint.
+This is not a reason to skip the stand-ups.
+The important aspect of holding the meetings daily is not to only update each other, but to confirm that everybody is on the same page.

+## Retrospectives